Epilepsy SSDI Lawyer in Arizona

-Can You Get SSDI for Epilepsy?
+Can You Qualify for SSDI Benefits for Epilepsy?

 How Is Epilepsy Defined for SSDI?

-Generalized tonic-clonic seizures result in a loss of consciousness, muscle tensing and a loss of postural control.
+Generalized tonic-clonic seizures result in a loss of consciousness, muscle tensing, and a loss of postural control.
 A seizure may result in tongue biting and incontinence.
 The person may fall, resulting in injury.

 To qualify for SSDI, generalized tonic-clonic seizures must occur monthly for at least three consecutive months.
 Alternatively, they must occur once every two months for at least four months, along with a marked limitation in one or more categories.

-Dyscognitive seizures
+Dyscognitive Seizures

 For each type of seizure, the seizures must persist despite adherence to prescribed medical treatment.

-When an application is made based on a marked limitation, the limitation may be in physical functioning, processing information, interaction with others, maintaining pace or personal management.
+When an application is made based on a marked limitation, the limitation may be in physical functioning, processing information, interaction with others, maintaining pace, or personal management.

 Evaluation criteria specify how to measure the time for counting seizures.
 Psychogenic nonepileptic seizures and pseudoseizures are evaluated under mental disorders in Part 12 of the Blue Book.